Navy Distinguished Public Service Award

+Since 1951, the prestigious medal has been awarded to only 28 recipients including Tom Cruise, George Halas, Tom Hanks, Nancy Pelosi, Joseph Rosenthal, and Steven Spielberg.

 Design

 The medal, designed by the United States Mint, is gold in color.
 The obverse has the Seal of the Navy Department, encircled by the inscription above "Department of the Navy" and below, "United States of America."
 The reverse has the words "Awarded to" with a blank tablet for inscription of the recipient's name, resting on a spray of laurel.
 Arched at the top rim of the reverse of the medal is the word "Distinguished."
 Horizontally, below the tablet, is the word "Public" and arched along the bottom rim is the word "Service."
 The medal is suspended by a ribbon using the colors of the United States Navy, half blue on the left, and half golden-yellow on the right.
 In addition to the medal it consists of a miniature medal, lapel bar, rosette, and a certificate signed by the Secretary of the Navy.